18F/handbook/_pages/policies/travel-and-leave-policies/moving.md

 - virtual work agreement
 ---

 The official GSA processes for moving and for virtual working have recently changed.
-If you need to move or submit a new virtual work agreement, please click on the link below that best reflects your situation.
-Follow all guidance below the starting point:
+If you need to move or submit a new virtual work agreement, click on the link below that best reflects your situation.
+Please follow all guidance below the starting point.

 * [A virtual employee who is moving to a new virtual location](/moving/#a-virtual-work-agreement-is-needed)
 * [A virtual employee who is moving to one of our offices (DC, CHI, NYC or SFO)](/moving/#effective-date)